Beilinson-Parshin adeles via solid algebraic geometry: The skeletal filtration

 \section{The skeletal filtration}

-In this section, we introduce the skeletal filtration of the analytic spectrum of a ring $A$ of finite type over $\Z$.
-Heuristically, the skeletal filtration at level $k$ is given by the union of the tubular neighbourhoods of closed subschemes of dimension at most $k$.
-After constructing the filtration, we analyse the strata and prove the main theorem in the affine case.
+In this section, we introduce the skeletal filtration of the analytic spectrum of the analytic ring $A_\bs$, where, as usual, $A$ denotes a commutative ring of finite type over $\Z$.
+Heuristically, the skeletal filtration at level $k$ is given by the union of the tubular neighborhoods of closed subschemes of dimension at most $k$.
+After defining the filtration, we analyze the strata and prove the main theorem in the affine case.

-\ssec{Skeleton rings} Now we define the rings whose spectra are given by unions of the tubular neighborhoods over the subsets of some fixed dimension.
-These will enjoy all the same nice properties that an individual tubular neighborhood does and will be used to produce an admissible filtration of $\mod_{A_\bs}$. \begin{definition} For an integer $k$, $0 \le k \le \dim(A)$, we define the $k$-\textit{skeleton} ring

-where the limit is taken over all subsets $Z \subset \spec(A)$ of pure dimension $k$, and maps in the diagram are the maps between completions induced by inclusions of the ideals. \end{definition}

-\sssec{The skeleton ring is compact and tensor-idempotent} Let us note that the diagram is filtered by union of closed subsets, and each $\Gamma_Z$ has Tor-amplitude in $[0, \dim(A)]$, see \cite[\href{https://stacks.math.columbia.edu/tag/0DXC}{Lemma 0DXC}]{stacks-project}; therefore, the colimit has bounded Tor-dimension too, which, by Proposition \ref{prop-gen-Laz-thm}, implies that $A^\comp_k$ is compact as a solid $A$-module.
-In addition, using finality of the diagonal, we can show that the colimit is tensor-idempotent over $A$: